Risk Factors Dashboard

 Natural disasters and other related events could result in delays in land development or home construction, increase our costs or decrease demand in the impacted areas.

 The climates and geology of many of the states in which we operate present increased risks of natural disasters.
 To the extent that hurricanes, tornadoes, severe storms, heavy or prolonged precipitation, earthquakes, droughts, floods, wildfires or other natural disasters or similar events occur, our homes under construction or our building lots in such states could be damaged or destroyed, which may result in losses exceeding our insurance coverage.
-Natural disasters can also lead to increased competition for subcontractors, which can delay our progress even after the event has concluded.
-Additionally, and as discussed above, increased competition for skilled labor can lead to cost overruns, as we may have to incentivize the impacted region’s limited trade base to work on our homes.
+Natural disasters or severe weather can also lead to increased competition for subcontractors and/or unavailability of laborers or service providers, both of which can delay our progress even after the event has concluded.
+Additionally, and as discussed below, increased competition for skilled labor can lead to cost overruns, as we may have to incentivize the impacted region’s limited trade base to work on our homes.
 Finally, natural disasters and other related events may also temporarily impact demand, as buyers are not as willing to shop for new homes during or after the event.
 These risks could adversely affect our business, financial condition, and results of operations.

 Supply shortages and other risks related to the demand for skilled labor and building materials could increase costs, delay deliveries and could adversely affect our financial condition and results of operations.

 The residential construction industry experiences price fluctuations and shortages in labor and materials from time to time.
 Shortages in labor can be due to shortages in qualified trades people, changes in immigration laws and trends in labor migration, lack of availability of adequate utility infrastructure and services, or our need to rely on local subcontractors who may not be adequately capitalized or insured.
 Shortages of materials can be due to certain disruptions, such as natural disasters, civil or political unrest and conflicts, trade disputes, difficulties in production or delivery or health issues like a pandemic.
 Labor and material shortages can be more severe during periods of strong demand for housing or during periods in which the markets where we operate experience natural disasters such as hurricanes or flooding as discussed more fully above.
 Pricing for labor and materials can be affected by the factors discussed above, changes in energy prices, and various other national, regional, and local economic and political factors.
-For example, government imposed tariffs and trade regulations on imported building supplies have, and in the future could have, significant impacts on the cost to construct our homes.
-Additionally, in 2023, Florida enacted legislation that will impose more stringent immigrant eligibility requirements.
-This legislation or similar legislation if adopted in other jurisdictions in which we operate, could result in labor shortages that could materially affect our operations.
-Such measures limit our ability to control costs, which if we are not able to successfully offset such increased costs through higher sales prices, could adversely affect our margins on the homes we build.
+Additionally, heightened immigration guidelines and enforcement, including federal immigration provisions contained in the OBBBA, could result in labor shortages, particularly with our trade partners.
+Many of these changes may result in adverse impacts for us or our trade partners that could materially affect our operations.
+Such actions limit our ability to control costs, which if we are not able to successfully offset such increased costs through higher sales prices, could adversely affect our margins on the homes we build.

 We may incur additional operating expenses or longer construction cycle times due to compliance programs or fines, penalties and remediation costs pertaining to environmental regulations within our markets.
 Additionally, any violations of such regulations could harm our reputation, thereby negatively impacting our financial condition and results of operations.

 We are subject to a variety of local, state and federal statutes, ordinances, rules and regulations concerning the protection of health and the environment.
 The particular environmental laws that apply to any given community vary greatly according to the location of the community site, the site’s environmental conditions and the present and former use of the site.
 Environmental laws may result in delays, may cause us to implement time consuming and expensive compliance programs and may prohibit or severely restrict development in certain environmentally sensitive regions or areas.
+From time to time, the EPA and similar federal or state agencies review homebuilders’ compliance with environmental laws and may levy fines and penalties for failure to strictly comply with applicable environmental laws or impose additional requirements for future compliance as a result of past failures.
 From time to time, the United States Environmental Protection Agency (EPA) and similar federal or state agencies review homebuilders’ compliance with environmental laws and may levy fines and penalties for failure to strictly comply with applicable environmental laws or impose additional requirements for future compliance as a result of past failures.
 Any such actions taken with respect to us may increase our costs or harm our reputation.
+Further, we expect that stringent requirements may be imposed on homebuilders in the future.
 Further, we expect that increasingly stringent requirements will be imposed on homebuilders in the future.
 In particular, our communities in California and Phoenix are especially susceptible to restrictive government regulations and environmental laws, particularly surrounding water usage.

 14